Dean Geyer: 2010–present: International career and acting roles

 In October 2010, it was announced Geyer would make his film debut in Never Back Down 2: The Beatdown the sequel to the 2008 film Never Back Down.
 Geyer portrays the role of Mike Stokes a former high school wrestler who competes in MMA.
 Filming began in September 2010 in Louisiana on a budget of $3 million.
 The film was shot over the course of four weeks with the rehearsals commencing over two weeks.
 In April 2011, the film premiered the ActionFest film festival.
 The film was released Straight-to-DVD in September that same year to mixed reviews from critics.
 In July 2011, Geyer made his American television debut on the VH1 Drama television series Single Ladies.
 In 2012, Geyer maintained a major-recurring role on the Fox Network Steven Spielberg produced science fiction drama television series Terra Nova.

 In July 2012, Geyer was announced to have been cast in a recurring role in the fourth season of the Fox musical comedy drama television series Glee.
 Geyer portrayed the role of Brody Weston an upperclassman who becomes involved with the series protagonist Rachel Berry (Lea Michele) who both attend NYADA.
 Geyer made his first appearance on Glee in the series premiere episode "The New Rachel" which aired on 13 September 2012 to over 7.41 million viewers.

 In 2015, Geyer played Daniel in the Georgian film, Landmine Goes Click, opposite Sterling Knight and Spencer Locke.
 He will also star in the films, Rehearsal, with Bruce Greenwood, Don't Wake Mommy and The Sand, all of which were released in 2015.
 Geyer was also in production for the TV crime-drama, Shades of Blue, starring Jennifer Lopez.
 He appeared in 3 episodes.

 In 2020, Geyer began releasing new music again, for the first time in over a decade.

 In 2023, Geyer was cast in the Zoey 101 reboot, Zoey 102.
 The film released on July 27, 2023 on Paramount+.

 Personal life

 In 2007, Geyer began a relationship with Lisa Origliasso of Australian duo The Veronicas whom he met at the 2007 ARIA Awards.
 In April 2008, Origliasso publicly announced that she and Geyer were engaged.
 However, the engagement was later called off due to work commitments.

 In 2010, he began dating American actress Jillian Murray.
 They announced their engagement on 18 December 2016.
 They were married on 14 September 2017.
+On April 2026, the couple were expecting their first child together, and on July 4, they welcomed a boy.